 Manufacturer's data indicates that, for tonal alarms, the most common rating level is SWL 96-98dB.
-In the case of white noise alarms, the common rating level is SWL 102dB.
+For white noise alarms, the common rating level is SWL 102dB.
 It is assumed that the alarms will have a 1 second on/off cycle.

-For the purpose of calculation, it is assumed that the alarm will operate for 10 seconds as the vehicle reverses into the bay.
+The calculation assumes that the alarm will operate for 10 seconds as the vehicle reverses into the bay.